 - You can use this open source checklist to do that: link

 Step 4: Run a coding standard test to find security gaps

 - You can follow the steps mentioned in this open-source guide to do that: link

 (Note: The WordPress Coding Standards require PHP 5.4 or higher and PHP_CodeSniffer version 3.3.1 or higher)

 1) Gathering Information

-The first step in a plugin security audit is to gather information about your plugin.
+The first step in plugin penetration testing is to gather information about your plugin.
 This information shall help you in prioritizing security areas you need to test first on your plugin.

-Common security areas that are tested in a plugin security audit are — user data input and related checks (validation, sanitization, escaping), files & directories permissions, configurations, data storage, encryption, web servers, database, and more.
+Common security areas that are tested in a plugin pentesting are — user data input and related checks (validation, sanitization, escaping), files & directories permissions, configurations, data storage, encryption, web servers, database, and more.